 Today I got stuck in an elevator.
-And not just any elevator, but a Louis Vuitton elevator on the Champs Elysées.
+And not just any elevator, but a Louis Vuitton elevator on the Champs-Elysées.
 An LVMH elevator that was entirely black inside, without any lights or buttons.
 At first I thought it was some sort of art thing.
-But after thirty seconds, I noticed that the elevator had not yet done anything, except trap me inside.
+But after thirty seconds, I noticed that the elevator had not done a single thing, except to trap me inside.

-Now I don’t panic often, but standing in what appeared to be a broken elevator in the dark was definitely disconcerting.
+Now I don’t panic often, but standing in what appeared to be a broken, pitch-black elevator was definitely disconcerting.
 I banged on the doors.
-“Hello!’
+“Au secours!”
 I yelled.
 No response.
 I banged again and yelled even louder.
-Nada.
-I have to say that one of the most impressive attributes of darkness is that it allows your imagination to really take off in ways that do not normally happen when you are capable of seeing what is around you.
-It took all of about another thirty seconds to jump to the conclusion that I was going to be trapped in the elevator indefinitely.
+Rien.
+I have to say that one of the most impressive attributes of darkness is that it fires up your imagination faster than a cup of coffee.
+It took me all of about ten more seconds to jump to the conclusion that I was going to be trapped inside the elevator indefinitely.

-The first woman then informed me that I was not supposed to have gone into the elevator by myself and that you needed an attendant to take you up to the Louis Vuitton art gallery.
+The second woman then informed me that I was not supposed to have gone into the elevator by myself, and that you needed an attendant to take you up to the art gallery.
 I protested (where’s the sign, people?), she apologized, and then we got back into the elevator.
-At this point I learned that it was indeed an art installation called “Voyage dans le noir” (artist Olafur Eliasson) designed to disorient visitors by plunging them into darkness. (“I guess you have already experienced this” were the attendant’s words.)
-Need I say that the elevator was much more powerful than the rest of the exhibit at the gallery?
+At this point I learned that it was indeed an art installation called “Voyage dans le noir” (artist Olafur Eliasson) designed to disorient visitors by plunging them into darkness. (“I guess you have already experienced this” were the attendant’s exact words.)
+Need I say that the elevator experience was much more powerful than the rest of the exhibit?